What Is React and Why It Matters for Your Business in 2025

 React usage

 React can help you create an array of various web applications and websites.
-Besides, the library allows building hybrid mobile applications and plugins.
+Besides, the library allows building hybrid mobile apps and plugins.
 Among the types of applications available to build with React are:

 Progressive Web Applications (PWAs)

-Banking apps
+Banking solutions

-E-commerce apps
+E-commerce platforms

 Single Page Applications (SPAs)